Wanderlust in Charleston

 Hiking and Biking: The West Ashley greenway is a scenic, eight-mile track that is mostly paved and easy to ride.
 Located a short distance away from most of the hotels in the area, it cuts through the back of a few neighborhoods before opening onto an exposed gravel path with gorgeous, long-range views of the marsh, making it feel like it’s in the middle of the country.
 Most of what is available to read about it states that mountain bikes are a must, but a cruiser with big tires would be okay, and certainly more comfortable.
 Reading about the trek from the north end of Folly to view the Morris Island lighthouse is also a little misleading, as an approximately 40-minute hike to check out a Civil War-era lighthouse that is only accessible by boat does not sound all that appealing on an initial review.
 Experiencing it firsthand is a different story altogether; proof that it is sometimes a good idea to begin a journey with low expectations.

 Next Time: Surfing on the East Coast and especially South Carolina is also something that should be approached with low expectations.
 Folly is home to a number of great setups, with lots of jetties to break up the swells on the north end, a famous area among surfers known as The Washout, but it’s likely that favorite surfboard could spend the entire vacation in the car.
 For those who are thirsting for a board-sport experience, a trip to the Charleston skate park should be a priority.
 With more than 32,000 square feet, it is the largest skate park in South Carolina.
 There is also a DIY park under the I-26 that was built entirely by local board-riders, an homage to Washington Street in San Diego that blurs the lines between art and sport.
-If that were not enough, Charleston is home to a music scene that was thriving before the pandemic; something that is sorely missed by everyone with an appreciation for hearing their favorite band in person.
+If that were not enough, Charleston is home to a thriving music scene.